 how often your lungs don't get enough air.
 This may happen from 5 to

-more than 50 times an hour.
+30 or more times an hour.

 This topic focuses on obstructive sleep apnea, which is the most common